icohritik/icohritik/README.md

 🔗  𝐀𝐛𝐨𝐮𝐭 𝐦𝐞

-   👨🏻‍🎓 Pre-final year B-Tech student  Civil Engineering at IIEST Shibpur.
+    👨🏻‍🎓 Pre-final year B-Tech in Civil Engineering at IIEST Shibpur.

     🎯Currently diving into Full Stack Development and advancing in Data Structure and Alogorithm.

     ⚽Outside of tech I enjoy to play cricket and Football